iBrajinovic/hw_pwm/README.md

 ## Connecting the buttons

-Connect PIN 3 and 5 to a button connected to a pull down resistor.
+Connect PIN 3 and PIN 5 to a button connected to a pull down resistor.
 By default you will have a resolution of **1** and will manipulate the *GPIO 18 | PWM channel 0*.
-I don't use buttons, I have wires connected to the input pins and then connect them to ground or 3.3V.
+If you don't have buttons you can use wires connected to the input pins and then connect them to ground or 3.3V to simulate the button press/release.

 ## 0.1 Resolution

-To use the **0.1** resolultion you need to press and hold the opposite button(if you want to increase the value, press and hold the decrease button) and use the other button as you would usually and you will see the resolution is now 0.1.
+To use the **0.1** resolultion you need to press and hold the opposite button(if you want to increase the value, press and hold the decrease button) and use the button as you would usually and you will see the resolution is now 0.1.

 ## Changing PWM channels